Tiamarth/Arc-for-Vivaldi/README.md

 ## Features:

-- Use Arc's window buttons even when Native Window is disabled in the settings.
+- Use Arc's window buttons even when Native Window is disabled in the settings
-- Make tab stack indicators Arc-blue, like running application indicators.
+- Make tab stack indicators Arc-blue, like running application indicators
-- Scrollbars are more minimal.
+- Use Arc's scrollbars
-- Use Arc's sidebar color even on light themes, unless using the opera panel addon.
+- Use Arc's sidebar color even on light themes, unless using the opera panel addon
-- Use Arc's toolbar color for start page navigation.
+- Use Arc's toolbar color for start page navigation
 - When the current theme is set to apply accent color to window, remove Vivaldi's header gradient.
-- 1px border around Vivaldi that persists even when Native Window is disabled in the settings.
+- 1px border around Vivaldi that persists even when Native Window is disabled in the settings
-- Hide Vivaldi's built-in titlebar when GUI is hidden.
+- Hide Vivaldi's built-in titlebar when GUI is hidden
-- When tabs are not at the top of the window, merge address bar with header.
+- When tabs are not at the top of the window, merge address bar with header
-- Optionally make the panel appear to merge with the Vivaldi menu icon, similar to Opera's panel.
+- Optionally make the panel appear to merge with the Vivaldi menu icon, similar to Opera's panel
-- Optionally integrate with [Arc Grey](https://github.com/eti0/arc-grey-theme) instead of vanilla Arc.
+- Optionally integrate with [Arc Grey](https://github.com/eti0/arc-grey-theme) instead of vanilla Arc

 ## Installation